inspektor-gadget/inspektor-gadget/docs/devel/CONTRIBUTING.md

 ### Building the gadget container image

 Inspektor Gadget provides two different container images:
-- gadget-default: Contains CO-RE and BCC gadgets
+- gadget-default: Contains only CO-RE gadgets that are integrated with the gadget tracer manager
-- gadget-core: Containes only CO-RE gadgets that are integrated with the gadget tracer manager
+- gadget-bcc: Contains CO-RE and BCC gadgets

 You can build and push the container gadget image by running the following commands: